Rule ID: SUK/1002/v1.0

 Results showing hierarchical breakdown of floor level and number of service penetration per compartmentation wall of floor

-Below this category, the service penetration results are categorized by the compartmentation wall or floor component they penetrate.
+Below this category, the service penetration results are categorised by the compartmentation wall or floor component they penetrate.
 The number of issues for each compartmentation is related to the number of penetrations.
-Results are sorted across the axis of the compartmentation to allow them to be easily grouped based on their proximity to each other.
+Results are sorted across the longest axis of the compartmentation to allow them to be easily grouped based on their proximity to each other.

 When the check for fire seal coverage is disabled: